thiagoolivier/thiagoolivier/README.md

 ### Hi!
 My name is Thiago.
-I'm a fullstack software developer working with PHP/Laravel and Vue.js at [Fretatech](https://fretatech.com.br/).
+I'm a fullstack software developer working with PHP/Laravel and Vue.js.
 I like music, gaming, nature and quality time with family & friends.

-#### Currently working on:
+#### Currently working as:
-- Fretatech as a FS Software Developer
+- FullStack Software Developer
-- Sometimes I do freelancing

 #### My tech stack:
 - PHP/Laravel